Visiting Salisbury Cathedral, Stonehenge & Windsor Castle.

 On leaving Salisbury we pass through the medieval town centre where there still remain many wooden framed buildings from about the 13th to 15th Century when Salisbury was at its height.

 We will spend around 90-120 minutes at Stonehenge, time enough to take in this world famous monument from 4-5,000 years ago and still have enough time for the gift shop or a quick coffee.
 Your guide will explain to you the many theories and mysteries behind Stonehenge, and you will then have the option (entry extra) of taking the audio guided tour around the Stones, enter the new visitor centre and take the train provided to see the Stones.
-Advance booking is required for visits to Stonehenge in 2014, as entrance will be managed through timed tickets.
+Advance booking is required for visits to Stonehenge, as entrance will be managed through timed tickets.
 Advance booking will be the only way to guarantee entry at the required time.
 If you do not pre-book your entry ticket we cannot guarantee you will be allowed entry on the day, or, if you are allowed entry this may not be within the timings allowed on our transfer.

 It is 75-90 minute drive from Stonehenge to Windsor.
 We aim to arrive at Windsor at lunchtime.